-Digital Painting for Concept Art is a six-week course taught by Art Director and Concept Artist, Evan Shipard.
-Students will utilise digital techniques within a production pipeline to visually conceptualise a script excerpt.
+Traditional & Digital Painting for Concept Art is an eight-week course taught by Art Director and Concept Artist, Evan Shipard.

 The topics covered will include: